 Important: This document can only be considered valid when viewed on the school website.
 If this document has been printed or saved to another location, you must check that the version number on your copy matches that of the document online.
-Name and Role of Author: Lucy Hudson, Headteacher of Hunsley Primary and Inclusion Lead (SENCO) Name of Responsible Committee/Individual: Hunsley Primary Local Governing Body Implementation Date: Autumn 2023 Review Date: Summer 2024
+Name and Role of Author: Lucy Hudson, Headteacher of Hunsley Primary (SENCO) Name of Responsible Committee/Individual: Hunsley Primary Local Governing Body Implementation Date: Autumn 2024 Review Date: Summer 2025

-This Report refers to the following Policies: Hunsley Primary Child Protection Policy Hunsley Primary Access and Inclusion Statement Hunsley Primary SEND Policy Hunsley Primary Anti-Bullying Policy Behaviour, Rewards and Sanctions Policy The Education Alliance Intimate Care Policy Inclusion, Equality and Diversity Trust Policy Hunsley Primary Medicines Policy Hunsley Primary Assessment and Reporting Policy Target Audience: All Staff, Parents, Pupils, Community Users, Key Stakeholders
+This Report refers to the following Policies: Hunsley Primary Child Protection Policy Hunsley Primary Access and Inclusion Statement Hunsley Primary SEND Policy Hunsley Primary Anti-Bullying Policy Behaviour, Rewards and Sanctions Policy The Education Alliance Intimate Care Policy - Hunsley Primary Inclusion, Equality and Diversity Trust Policy The Education Alliance Supporting Pupils at School with Medical Conditions Policy - Hunsley Primary Hunsley Primary Assessment and Reporting Policy Target Audience: All Staff, Parents, Pupils, Community Users, Key Stakeholders

-East Riding of Yorkshire Local Offer:
+SEND East Riding of Yorkshire Local Offer:

-To link directly to the East Riding's Local Offer website pages, click on the picture below or telephone 01482 396469:
+To link directly to the East Riding's Local Offer website pages,

+- click on the picture below or - telephone 01482 396469